 4. Spray two-part foam on the interior surface of the foundation to maintain the required insulation level.
 This may require application of more than one coat to ensure full curing of the material.
 Take proper precautions for the safety of the crews and occupants during installation.
 Follow the manufacturer's recommendations for application and for safety equipment to be used.
 Follow all applicable building codes.
 When applied correctly, two-part foam will insulate and air seal the foundation.
 Typically, two-part foam expands to twice the thickness of the initial application, so be careful not to overinsulate.
 See the General Information on Spray Polyurethane Foam (SPF) in Appendix A-4 for additional information.

-Foam-insulated crawl space: Two-part foam insulates and seals the rim joist as well as insulating the foundation walls.
+the rim joist as well as insulating the foundation walls.

 Two-part foam sprayed on rubble masonry: Rubble masonry walls can be insulated on the interior with sprayed foam.